rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 3. **Built-in CSS**: RokFeatureTable comes with a default style that integrates well with many WordPress themes.
 If you want to use your own, or if the theme you are using supports a custom style, you might want to set this param to No.

-4. **Template Selection**: RokFeatureTables has the ability to import predefined templates from both the plugins folder, or your theme.
+4. **Template Selection**: RokFeatureTables has the ability to import predefined templates to the **/modules/mod_rokfeaturetable/templates** directory.
 RokFeatureTable comes with two predefined templates as examples: Browsers and Price Table.

-5. **Current Table Layout**: This area of the menu sets the size and content of the feature table.
-It's the most important component of the module setup process.
-More details about this menu are located in the [Table Layout](rokfeaturetable_use.md#table-layout) section below.
+5. **Current Table Layout**: This area of the page sets the size and content of the feature table.
+It's the most important part of the module setup process.
+More details about this page are located in the [Table Layout](rokfeaturetable_use.md#table-layout) section below.

 Table Layout
 -----